Here it’s polite to stare

 Miriam Schapiro: Feminism in pieces

 The Women’s Rights Movement was a defining moment for Schapiro.
-She invented femmage, a unique form of “feminist collage” that integrates paint with pieces of fabric torn from women’s own stories.
+She invented femmage, a unique form of “feminist collage” that integrates paint with pieces of fabric drawn from women’s most heartfelt stories.

 • Thiebaud’s love affair with paint